 Variety Is The Spice Of Life

 Try not to spend all of your time on one topic, unless your practice time is short (20mins or less).
+Even then, you could easily spend quality, focused time on multiple things in 20 minutes.
 As a general guideline, I try to cover three topics each time I sit down to play.
 They are usually (but not always), technique or rudiments, groove playing, fills or other rhythmic ideas.
 If I have one of those days with nowhere to be and spend a lot of time practicing, then I might include a few more topics.
-Practicing with this approach will help to make you a well-balanced drummer.
+Following these simple practice tips and changing your approach will help to make you a well-balanced drummer.

 Start A Practice Log/Journal